hychen39/plsqlprac/fund/Fund_09.md

 Please add the exception handling section to the program.
 Your program should print out the error code and message for the NO_DATA_FOUND exception and terminate gracefully.

-Outputs should look like as the following:
+Outputs should look like the following:
 ```
 Error code: 100
 Error Msg: ORA-01403: no data found

 PL/SQL procedure successfully completed.
 ```
-Note the state should be successfully completed after you executing the program.
+Note the state should be successfully completed after you execute the program.

 <!-- ## Practice 02